bluekamandy/Creative-Coding-Course-with-Processing/3_Motion_Collage_and_Images/3_PROJECT.md

 2. As you design, keep in mind that you’ll be **performing the character** for the class in an online video.
 3. What is your **character's story**?
 Write a short script that you will perform (see more info below).
 4. Next, write code in Processing to **draw your face**.
-5. (**Optional** if you want to start *without* the template first.)
+5. (**Optional** if you want to start *without* the template first for planning.)
 Then, **create a variable called `volume`** in your sketch and connect it to various components of your mask.
 You can do this by hand without microphone input to test it at first.
 For example, maybe a `volume` of 0.0 is a neutral face and a `volume` of 1.0 is an extreme face.
 Setting this volume by hand will enable you to plan your sketch out.
-6. (**Optional** if you want to start *without* the template first.)
+6. (**Optional** if you want to start *without* the template first for planning.)
 Extend your code by **updating the variable called `volume` when the touch moves from the left to the right side of the screen**.
 You can do this with `mouseX.` Use this variable to change different aspects of your face.
-7. **Incorporate a `reVolume` and ``eaVolume` variable.** `reVolume` is the **re-mapped volume**.
+7. **Incorporate a `reVolume` and `eaVolume` variable.** `reVolume` is the **re-mapped volume**.
 Maybe a range of 0.0 to 1.0 is not large enough for your mask's movements.
 Use the `map()` function to remap it.
 This will be your `reVolume` variable.
 Sometimes input from the microphone can lead to sudden, unsmooth movements.
 You can smooth the movements out by incorporating `lerp()`.
 This will be your **volume with easing**.
 This will be your `eaVolume` variable. **NOTE:** You can make as many `reVolume` and `eaVolume`-like variables as you need for different parts of your maks.
 Just name them differently.
 8. Finally, **insert your program into [this template](https://github.com/masoodkamandy/Processing_Mask_Template/archive/refs/heads/main.zip)** which gives you access to the microphone. **IMPORTANT:** You will need to **rename your folder to remove the `-main` from the title**, otherwise Processing will not see all of the files.
 You will work with the `v` variable which returns a float from 0.0 to 1.0. `print()` the value so you can see what kinds of numbers you are working with and what you'll need to do to get your desired result.

 **Note:** Bluetooth microphones can sometimes cause problems.
 It's recommended to use the internal microphone on your computer or a wired microphone.

 ## Import Minim Library

-To use this template you will need to add a library called *Minim*.
+To use this template **you will need to add a library called *Minim*** to Processing.
 To add this library go to:

 `Sketch > Import Library... > Add Library`

-And filter for *Minim*.
+Search for *Minim*.
 Click **Install Library**.

 ## Script